The good news? The number of children killed riding bicycles has dropped significantly nationwide.

-Even though Florida and 20 other states have laws requiring children to wear helmets, recent studies have concluded that more than half of all young bicyclists don’t always wear helmets.
+Even though Florida and 20 other states have laws requiring children to wear helmets, recent studies have concluded that more than half of young bicyclists don’t always wear helmets.
 Helmets can reduce the chances of head injury by 85 percent and severe brain injury by 88 percent.

 - Always wear a helmet.

 - Tell your children to ride with traffic and not against it.
-Teach them proper hand signals and to obey all traffic signs.
+Teach them proper hand signals and to obey traffic signs.

-- Children younger than 10 should generally be limited to riding on sidewalks, parks and bike paths.
+- Children younger than 10 generally should be limited to riding on sidewalks, parks and bike paths.

 • Safe Kids Worldwide